braughtg/DCgit/UserStories.md

 ### Adding and Removing Partners

-A partner and the instructor are automatically added as collaboratoprs when the DCgitBegin script is used.
+A partner and the instructor are automatically added as collaborators when the DCgitBegin script is used.
 So using it is the easiest way to have them setup.

 #### Adding Instructor or Partner after Starting an Assignment:
 1. Maually add the instructor or partner as collaborators on the assignment repository in GitHub.